Our Projects

 MacKenzie River Bridge Replacement

-Harbourside Transportation Consultants completed the design of the vertical and horizontal alignments, from initial concept layouts through to detailed design and tender, for the new approaches to the MacKenzie Bridge Replacement.
+Harbourside Transportation Consultants completed the design of the vertical and horizontal alignments, from initial concept layouts through to detailed design and tender, for the new approaches for the MacKenzie Bridge Replacement in 2016.
+The objective of the alignment design was to be able to construct the new bridge while maintaining traffic on the existing structure and improving the geometry on the roadway approaches.
+The updated bridge now meets modern guidelines, making it much safer than its predecessor.

 Seal Island Bridge Emergency Repair

-The Seal Island Bridge Structure was constructed in 1961 in Victoria County, Nova Scotia.
-The Seal Island Bridge is the third longest bridge span in the province.
-NSTIR consulted Harbourside to provide structural engineering services for the structural assessment of the three span continuous main span and rehabilitation of the damaged truss diagonal located within the 500 ft. center arch span.
+The Seal Island Bridge Structure, or the Great Bras d’Or Crossing, in Victoria County, Nova Scotia, is the third largest bridge span in the province and a crucial link in the Trans-Canada Highway between Sydney and Baddeck.
+The NS Department of Transportation and Infrastructure Renewal consulted Harbourside to provide structural engineering services for the assessment of the three span continuous main span and rehabilitation of a damaged truss diagonal.
+Harbourside developed an innovative structural repair with detailed phasing drawings.

-Bedford By-pass Girder Repair
+Bedford By-Pass Girder Repair

 Bonnie Road Bridge Emergency Collision Repairs